 - Sailing Away With several natural anchorages and tiny islets to explore, Antigua is a major sailing center.

 - Activities Galore Land and water sports, sights to see, and nightlife.

-- Shopping Options A nice selection of shopping options, from duty-free goods to local artists and craftspeople (especially distinctive ceramics).
+- Shopping Options A nice selection of shopping options, from duty-free goods to artwork from local artists and craftspeople (especially distinctive ceramics).